-With that said, the company also claims that the above dimensions are subjective to change for further improvements.
+With that said the company also claims that the above dimensions are subject to change for further improvements.

 The Pride Behind Owning A Jawa

-There is no denying the fact that both the Jawa models are designed to impress.
-Where Jawa is more retro and classic in its appearance, Jawa 42 is trendy and new-age (I prefer Jawa 42 to be honest!).
-And since it’s not the first time for Jawa to sell its motorbikes in India, the company already has a powerful fan-base and a legacy associated with it.
+There is no denying the fact that both Jawas are impressive.
+Where Jawa is more retro and classic in its appearance, Jawa 42 is trendy and new-age.
+And since it’s not the first time for Jawa to sell its motorbikes in India, the company already has a powerful fan base and a legacy associated with it.
 Having said that, there is a certain degree of pride associated with owning a Jawa.

-Though the company is claiming for Jawa and Jawa 42 to have a mileage of 37.5 kmpl when I tested the mileage on my Jawa 42 (during the first Mileage Test, a video of which you can see on my Youtube Channel) I got nearly 34 kmpl.
+Though the company is claiming to have a mileage of 37.5 kmpl when I tested the mileage of Jawa 42, I got nearly 34 kmpl.
 The second mileage test, however, gave an improved result of 36 kmpl.
-Having said that, the mileage is improving, as it happens before the first service.
+Having said that, my Jawa 42 mileage is improving, as it happens before the first service.

-Jawa classic will have an exact same mileage since Jawa and Jawa 42 are identical in all specifications.
+Jawa Classic will have the exact same mileage since both bikes are identical in all specifications.

 Jawa 42 Heating Issues

-For some reason, people have been noticing a bit of heating issue during a few minutes of demo ride.
-But Jawa 42 comes with a liquid cool engine, with a powerful radiator and coolant doing their work at the backend.
+For some reason, people have been noticing the heating issue during a few minutes of the demo ride.
+But the Jawa bike comes with a liquid cool engine, with a powerful radiator and coolant doing their work at the backend.

-Thanks to a great riding posture, light-weighted body, and the overall design, Jawa 42 and Jawa offer great handling/maneuvering – especially if we compare them with their most common competitor Royal Enfield Classic 350.
+Thanks to a great riding posture, a light-weighted body, and overall design, both bikes offer great handling/manoeuvring – especially if we compare them with their most common competitor Royal Enfield Classic 350.

 A low seating (of 765mm) makes the riding posture more confident for me, as unlike with higher seating motorbikes (even if I compare it with my previous Bajaj Pulsar 200) it’s not just my toes that touch the ground now but my entire feet do.
 This moreover makes taking U-turns exceptionally easy.
 Speaking of my height, I am 5’7”.
 For people over 6 feet, Jawa 42 may feel a little tiny, but that is a minority in India.

-To be honest, Jawa 42 does feel a little disappointing when it comes to its ground clearance, especially if we position it as an off-roader.
-For a street-tourer, however, Jawa 42’s ground clearance should be okay.
+To be honest, it does feel a little disappointing when it comes to Jawa ground clearance, especially if we position it as an off-roader.
+As a street-tourer, however, Jawa ground clearance is okay.

 It happened to me a few times that I scratched its exhausts on bumps (exceptionally bigger ones though) and regretted not slowing down a bit more.

-I am really happy that Jawa offers a good service interval of every 6000 km, allowing people like me to stay on the road and not worrying about servicing every few thousand kilometers.
+I am really happy that Jawa offers a good service interval of every 6000 km, allowing people like me to stay on the road and not worry about servicing every few thousand kilometers.

 Speaking of the numbers, the first service will be due at 1000 km, followed by a service interval of every 6000 km thereafter.

 This is where Jawa disappoints a little as they’ve really kept everything as an add-on accessory – a trick to take every little buck out of its customers.
-Even the essentials like crash guards and backrest are paid add-on accessories.
-Their rates aren’t available at my Faridabad dealership at the moment.
-But as soon as they have more details to share I will update the information.
+Even essentials like crash guards and backrests are paid add-on accessories.

 Jawa: An Urban Scrambler

-Jawa 42’s quick acceleration, impressive power, and a light-weight body make it a perfect street motorbike with great off-roading abilities.
-Unlike its most obvious competitor (Royal Enfield Classic 350) Jawa offers an impressive in-traffic-handling and maneuvering.
-And this remained a fairly significant reason why I chose Jawa over a Royal Enfield.
+Jawa 42 has quick acceleration, impressive power, and a lightweight body, which makes it a perfect street motorbike with great off-roading abilities.
+Unlike its most obvious competitor (Royal Enfield Classic 350) Jawa offers impressive in-traffic-handling and manoeuvring.
+And this remained a fairly significant reason why I chose Jawa over Royal Enfield.

-To cut things short: I am super happy with the performance of my Jawa 42 and I will certainly recommend it (if you’re considering buying a Jawa at all).
+To cut things short: I am super happy with my Jawa 42 performance and I will certainly recommend it (if you’re considering buying a Jawa at all).
 Until now, I have done nearly 500 km in Delhi and there seems no problem with my motorbike.
-Given its aesthetics and design, Jawa 42 offers good handling, making it easy to filter through traffic.
+Given its aesthetics and design, the bike offers good handling, making it easy to filter through traffic.

-It offers all the new-age technology: a BS6 engine, Fuel Injection, liquid cooled, 6-speed gearbox and torque to challenge other competitors in the class.
+It offers all the new-age technology: a BS6 engine, Fuel Injection, liquid-cooled, 6-speed gearbox and torque to challenge other competitors in the class.
 As said above, Jawa 42 attracts those who are looking for a retro motorbike with the perks of a scrambler.
-It is light-weight, easy to maneuver, quick, powerful, with looks to die for.
+It is light-weight, easy to manoeuvre, quick, powerful, with looks to die for.